ubccpsc/310/project/Deliverable1.md

 **Overview**:

-The API is comprised of three interfaces.
-You **must not** change the interface specifications.
+The API is summarized below.
+You **must not** change any provided specifications.

 - `IInsightFacade` is the front end (wrapper) for the query engine.
 In practice, it defines the endpoints for the deliverable.
 It provides several methods:
+- `InsightDatasetKind` is an enum specifying the two possible dataset types.
+- `InsightDataset` is an interface for a simple object storing metadata about an added dataset.
+- `InsightError` and `NotFoundError` are Error subtypes potentially returned by the API.
 - `addDataset(id: string, content: string, kind: InsightDatasetKind): Promise<string[]>` adds a dataset to the internal model, providing the id of the dataset, the string of the content of the dataset, and the kind of the dataset.
 For this deliverable the dataset kind will be _courses_.
 Empty string is not a valid id.
 - `removeDataset(id: string): Promise<string>` removes a dataset from the internal model, given the id.
 Empty string is not a valid id.
 - `performQuery(query: any): Promise<any[]>` performs a query on the dataset.
 It first should parse and validate the input query, then perform semantic checks on the query, and finally evaluate the query if it is valid.